26 Metaprogramming

 #> └─2

-x + y * 2 is not a flat sequence of tokens.
-It is a tree where + is the root, x is one branch, and * (y, 2) is the other.
-The tree encodes precedence: * binds tighter than +, so y * 2 is a subtree inside the + node.
+What looks like a flat sequence of tokens on the page is actually a tree where + sits at the root, x hangs off one branch, and * (y, 2) hangs off the other.
+The tree encodes precedence: * binds tighter than +, so y * 2 forms a subtree nested inside the + node, and R knows to evaluate it first without needing parentheses from you.

 Three kinds of nodes make up every AST: